matzew/aerogear-ios/API.md

         NSLog(@"DELETE: An error occured! \n%@", error);
     }];

+In this case, where we have a RESTful pipe the API issues a HTTP DELETE request.

 ## Read all data from the server

-The 'read' method allows to (currently) read _all_ data from the RESTful endpoint, of the underlying AGPipe:
+The 'read' method allows to (currently) read _all_ data from the server, of the underlying AGPipe:

     [projects read:^(id responseObject) {
 	    // LOG the JSON response, returned from the server: